My experience volunteering in the Wild Coast of South Africa in September 2019, a beautiful place also known as the Transkei.

 There’s still progress to be made.

-The biggest environmental problems now are waste management.
+The biggest environmental problem now is waste management.
 There’s still quite a bit of litter in the community.

 Another problem is the abundance of stray dogs.
 Without the means to sterilize dogs, they just keep breeding.
 So there are too many dogs and not enough food or homes available for them.